peacefulotter/MIPSAssembler/README.md

-Works with the most MIPS instructions and supports all formats (I, R, J).
+Works with most MIPS instructions (see list below) and supports all formats (I, R, J).
 Supports for new instructions can be easily added by editing ParserSelection.scala

 ## How to Use